AdamLaurie/RFIDler/README.md

 * Mac OS X: SerialTools (free from the App Store)

 Once connected, hit `<ENTER>` to see the HELP screen and switch to CLI mode, or send commands to remain in API mode.

 In API mode, all commands are as per CLI mode, and will be ACK'd by a single '.' or NACK'd by '!' if command fails or '?' if it is not recognised.
 Other output is command dependant.

 ## Loading new Firmware

-Enter bootloader mode either from the menu ('BL'), or by holding down button 'PROG' while simultaneously plugging in the USB cable or pressing the 'RESET' button.
+* Enter bootloader mode either from the menu (`BL`), or by holding down button `PROG`
+* while simultaneously plugging in the USB cable or pressing the 'RESET' button.

 LED1 will blink to confirm bootloader mode has been entered.

 ### Linux:

 `dmesg` should show the following:

 	generic-usb 0003:04D8:003C.0003: hiddev0,hidraw1: USB HID v1.11 Device [Microchip Technology Inc. USB HID Bootloader] on usb-0000:00:1d.0-1.1.2.1/input0

 To flash the code, `cd` to the top of the repo and run: